 The District is exposed to various risks of loss related to tort; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; worker's compensation claims; and natural disasters.
-Property and casualty liabilities and workers' compensation are insured through Minnesota Counties Insurance Trust.
+To cover these risks, the District has purchased commercial insurance.
 The District retains risk for the deductible portion of the insurance.
 The amounts of these deductibles are considered immaterial to the financial statements.

-The Minnesota Counties Insurance Trust is a public entity risk pool currently operated as a common risk management and insurance program for its members.
-The District pays an annual premium based on its annual payroll.
 There were no significant increases or reductions in insurance from the previous year or settlements in excess of insurance coverage for any of the past three fiscal years.